concprog/productify_backend/README.md

 pip install -r requirements.txt CMAKE_ARGS="-DLLAMA_CLBLAST=on" pip install llama-cpp-python
 ```
+Download a model file (such as one from [here](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-GGUF))
+and edit `settings.yaml` to include the model path.

 Then, install searXNG and configure it to run on `localhost:7120`
 ```sh
 docker pull searxng/searxng